cntech/blogr/union-types-as-light-enums.md

 # Union Types as Light Enums

 If you define an `enum` in TypeScript, it becomes a lot of JavaScript code.
 If you need to use it like a classical `enum`, this may be necessary.
+But for most use cases, simple strings will do.
+They can be typed using [Union Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html).

+## Classical Enums

 ```
 enum Direction {